-It is here where the River Mersey meets the Irish Sea, and yes, you really can take a ferry across the Mersey where you can soak up some of the best views of the famous waterfront and surrounding areas.
+It is here where the River Mersey meets the Irish Sea.
+You can take a ‘ferry across the Mersey’ as mentioned in many famous songs and where you can soak up some of the best views of the fabulous waterfront and surrounding areas.

-Liverpool has a long trading history dating back centuries which expanded significantly to soon become a leading port within the British Empire, appealing to many who decided to then settle here including the Irish and many Liverpudlians can boast an Irish ancestor or two.
+Liverpool has a long trading history dating back centuries which soon became a leading port within the British Empire, appealing to many who decided to then settle here which included the Irish.
+Because of this, many Liverpudlians can boast an Irish ancestor or two from previous generations.

-There are several universities in Liverpool which generate an extremely high standard of skill and academic knowledge which is then integrated into the city to further amplify the region's economy and attract quality investment.
+There are three universities in Liverpool which generate an extremely high standard of skill and academic knowledge which is then integrated into the city, further amplifying the region's economy and attracting quality investments.

 Famous for being the birthplace of the legendary rock group The Beatles, the well known football teams and the distinctive scouse accent, there is so much more to this splendid city.
 You need not venture far at all to appreciate the rich and varied culture.
 There are numerous interesting museums and galleries to captivate you.
 In fact, apart from in London, there are more on offer here than in any other place in the UK.